-A very popular Air Racing pilot in the Red Bull Series is Race #99 Mick Goulian, and he has been burning up the race course for several years.
-Back in the early 1990s, Mike was a top level competition aerobatic pilot flying his beautiful red and white Staudacher GS-300.
+Mick Goulian, past Red Bull Air Racer competitor and pilot, he has been burning up the airshow circuits for years.
+In the early 1990s, Mike was a world class aerobatic his beautiful red and white Staudacher GS-300.

-The same characteristics that made his aircraft so popular at the time, translate nicely into a sport scale aerobatic RC model, and editor Gerry Yarrish designed and built a .60-size version which appeared in the February 2007 issue of MAN.
-If you are looking for a retro semi-scale aerobat to build, this might be what you are looking for.
+The same characteristics that made his aircraft so successful, translate nicely into a sport scale aerobatic RC model, and MAN editor Gerry Yarrish designed and built a .60-size version which appeared in the February 2007 issue of MAN.
+If you are looking for a retro semi-scale aerobat, this plan set just might be what you are looking for.
 Here are some photos and details to show how simple the design really is.

 Gerry designed and built the first prototype model using CAD and he included the pilot friendly Kaos airfoil in the wing design.
 Everything is very easy to build and all the balsa and plywood parts are easy to make using basic hobby tools and equipment.
 Once the first one was assembled, Gerry made a kit of model parts and gave it to MAN contributor and flying buddy George Leu, who built a second model, which after test flying the original model, made minor tweaks to the design to improve performance.
 These changes were made to the plans sold in the Air Age Store plans library.
 If you want to buy a set of construction plans for the “Lap Map” Staudacher, CLICK HERE.

 All the parts of the model are very basic and easy to make.
 Balsa, Lite-ply and birch plywood is used throughout.

 The tail surfaces are as simple as can be and are made using 1/4-inch balsa stock.